 Personal site: https://prideshipping.sakura.ne.jp

-He hadn't thought about his clothes.
-He probably should have, but there had been no room to choose anything when he came down to the living world, and by the time he knew where he was, he was already standing here in his royal robes.
-The garments of the king of the Underworld kept their whiteness even in the dark of night — conspicuous, certainly — but it was nearly midnight, and no one was around.
+He had given no thought to his clothes.
+Perhaps he should have, but there had been no room to choose anything in the descent to the living world; by the time he noticed, he was standing here in his royal garments.
+The robes of the King of the Underworld held their whiteness even in the dark, and conspicuous they certainly were, but the hour was near midnight and no one was about.

-Where he was heading had been decided almost automatically.
+Where to go had been decided almost automatically.

-There was nowhere else to go, and it was the first place that came to mind as somewhere to return to.
-Atem did have some sense that showing up at this hour might be an inconvenience.
-But if he asked for one night, Yugi would welcome him warmly.
-That much he knew with certainty, beyond any doubt.
+There was nowhere else, and it was the first place that came to mind as somewhere to return to.
+It did occur to Atem, at least, that the hour might make him a nuisance.
+But if he asked for a single night, Yugi would take him in gladly.
+That much Atem could hold as a fact beyond doubt.

-Why he had come back to the living world, Atem himself didn't know.
-He had simply found himself here.
-No sense of having been summoned, no sense of having chosen to return.
+Why he had come back to the living world, Atem himself did not know.
+He had simply, at some point, been back.
+No sense of having been summoned.
+No sense of having wished for it.

-Headlights approached from ahead, and Atem moved to the edge of the road.
-A minimal consideration — a person walking at midnight in white robes would startle a driver.
-The car he expected to pass stopped.
+Headlights approached from ahead, so he moved to the edge of the road.
+He had at least that much consideration: a figure in white robes walking the road at this hour would startle a driver.
+The car he expected to pass him stopped.

 "Atem?"